vvickky007/QuickELK/README.md

 - **Filebeat**:
     - Filebeat will act as middle layer in between Logging source and Elastic Search, no specific backup measures required.
 Keep the backup of its configuration instead.
 Could be treated as a Cow.

+## Deployment Constraints
+- This is a POC, low resource are assigned to kubernetes objects created under this activity.
+With realtime production setup resources allocated to kubernets objects needed to be increased for better performance.
+- No PVC are used in this deployment.
+We may need to attach PVC to improve redudendency and robustness.
+- Readiness and Liveniness are also not integraded, may be considered for future rollouts in production.
+- FileBeat/MetricBeat could be attached to any application container as side-car to forward logs/metric to Elastic Search.
+Not covered in this POC.
+- This is a quick study, take it as refference for your basic understanding before you productize.